 The Spanish Medical Interpreter Certificate Program is in the process of developing student learning outcome assessment tools including an exit interview.
-An intake application to the program was developed last semester (Spring '12) and was applied with the second cohort.
-A candidate interview was designed and used with 80 applicants resulting in the selection of 30 students.
+An intake application to the program was developed last semester (Spring '12) and has been applied with the second and third cohort.
+A candidate interview was designed and used with 80 applicants for the second resulting in the selection of 30 students, and 150 candidates for the third in the selection of 40 students.
 Each candidate was given a 30 minute interview to assess language proficiency in both English and Spanish, as well as commitment, aptitude and attitude towards the profession.

 Check all that apply.
-Medical Interpreter Program Advance Student Access, Success & Equity Increase Transfer and Program Completion Rates Engage our Communities & Partners Build Programs of Distinction Create a Culture of Innovation & Collaboration Develop Resources to Advance & Sustain Mission The interpreter certificate program advances student access to a program that provides employment and self-employment opportunities.
-It provides successful outcomes in skill acquisition for students, and afford equitable opportunities for those students wishing to use their language skills in the service of those who most need it.
-The interpreter certificate program likewise engages the community in attracting Latino individuals to access a college program that will benefit them and their community.
+Medical Interpreter Program Advance Student Access, Success & Equity Increase Transfer and Program Completion Rates Engage our Communities & Partners Build Programs of Distinction Create a Culture of Innovation & Collaboration Develop Resources to Advance & Sustain Mission The interpreter certificate program advances student access to a program that provides employment and sel employment opportunities.
+It provides successful outcomes in skill acquisition for students, and afford equitable opportunities for those students wishing to us their language skills in the service of those who most need it.
+The interpreter certificate program likewise engages th community in attracting Latino individuals to access a college program that will benefit them and their community.
 The first cohort will graduate 95% Latino students.
 The program engages partners such as local hospitals, clinics and HMOs.
 It may lead to a program of distinction, very much needed in Alameda County, which meets a well recognized need in the medical and healthcare services field.
-It will create a culture of innovation and collaboration as it provides an unmet need with collaboration with community and partners.
-Lastly, the goal of this project is consistent with the goals of PCCD in having vocational programs that prepare students to find jobs that provide a reasonable living wage.
-This is a needed innovative project since the preliminary research has identified the need for medical interpreters and there is no such training program in the East Bay.
+It will create a culture of innovation and collaboration a it provides an unmet need with collaboration with community and partners.
+Lastly, the goal of this project is consistent with the go of PCCD in having vocational programs that prepare students to find jobs that provide a reasonable living wage.
+This is a needed innovative project since the preliminary research has identified the need for medica interpreters and there is no such training program in the East Bay.

-nal evidence, and BI da e above data.
-Consider program le ta.
-Also, please reference any cre Include overall plans/go pals and specific action steps.
+rnal evidence, and BI da e above data.
+Consider program le ata.
+Also, please reference any cro Include overall plans/ge bals and specific action steps.
 Add rows as needed.
-Action Item Steps/Timeline Person(s) Responsible Supporting Data Source (check all that apply) 1 Medical Interpreter Program: developed a vocational program curriculum that prepares students to Fall '11 José Martín x_Assessment Findings BI Data x_Insitutional Goals find jobs that provide a reasonable living wage.
-Other Implemented two student cohorts starting on Fall '11 and Fall '12.
-Fall '11 and Fall'12 José Martín Assessment Findings BI Data X_Insitutional Goals Other The program will graduate first cohort Dec.
+Action Item Steps/Timeline Person(s) Responsible Supporting Data Source (check all that apply) José Martín x_Assessment prepares students to find jobs that provide a reasonable living wage.
+Goals Other Implemented three student cohorts starting on Fall '11, Fall '12, and Fall '13.
+Fall '11, Fall'12, and Fall '13 José Martín Assessment Findings BI Data X_Insitutional Goals Other The program will graduate first cohort Dec.
 2012.
 Fall '12 José Martín Assessment Findings BI Data X_Insitutional Goals Other Increase budget for the program VP of Instruction Assessment Findings BI Data X_Insitutional Goals X_Other

-V. Resource Needs Link to Action Plans (Section) Please describe and prioritize any faculty, classified, and student assistant needs.
+Resource Needs Link to Action Plans (Section) Please describe and prioritize any faculty, classified, and student assistant needs.
 Full time faculty/coordinator Administrative Classified Assistant Student mentors Coaches Designated counselors Tutors Stipends for students and coaches to meet the hospital required background checks and immunizations.
 Job Developer Instructional assistants Please describe and prioritize any equipment, material, and supply needs.
 Language Lab, Health Care Interpreter Network video/voice interpreting system.
 6 laptops for training on video/voice interpreting.
 Please describe and prioritize any facilities needs.
 Designated classrooms for interpretation (212, 223, and 226).